Why you need a building consent

 Resource consent

-You need a resource consent if you're doing something that affects the environment and community.
-It focuses on the use of resources and doesn't look at how buildings and structures are constructed, but rather the affect they have.
-That said, if you're changing the overall form or character of an existing building you'll need a resource consent.
-An example of this could be an addition to an existing house.
+You need a resource consent if you're doing something that affects the environment and the community.
+It focuses on the use of resources and their impact but doesn't look at how buildings and structures are constructed.
+If you're changing the overall form or character of an existing building you may need a resource consent.

 Activities that require resource consent may include: